twyr/announce/README.md

 - [See Also](#see-also)

 #### WHY ANNOUNCE
 Most node.js projects follow a fairly simple set of steps during development - bump the (semantic) version for the next release, commit code, author a changelog, tag/release on Github/Gitlab (with release notes), and publish to the NPM Registry.

-While there are several tools that help with each of these steps, they fall into one of two categories - they either do one of the steps correctly, or they try to do everything and end up being extremely complex.

-A good example of the first category is [npm-version](https://docs.npmjs.com/cli/version), which takes responsibility only for bumping up the versions, and nothing else.
+While there are several tools that help with each of these steps, they fall into one of two categories - they either perform only one of the steps, or they try to do everything and end up being extremely complex.
+A good example of the first category of tool is [npm-version](https://docs.npmjs.com/cli/version), which takes responsibility only for bumping up the versions, and nothing else.
 On the other hand, tools such as [semantic-release](https://www.npmjs.com/package/semantic-release) provide functionality (via plugins) to push not only to NPM, but also several other registries/endpoints - see [semantic-release plugins](https://github.com/semantic-release/semantic-release/blob/HEAD/docs/extending/plugins-list.md) for example.

 For the [Twy'r Project](https://github.com/twyr), neither of these categories of tools is "exactly right" - they provide either too little, or too much, functionality.
 The Announce CLI/Module tries to fill in that "sweet spot" - providing exactly the functionality required.